PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-06 08:18:58
+Last updated: 2024-04-06 08:19:31
-Random Quote: What I'm doing here... is building an empire. - Miguel Angel Felix Gallardo
+Random Quote: The good thing about relationships is that you finally forget how they started. - Tokyo